 How we selected USB-C PD chargers

 You'll notice this list encompasses only two brands: Anker and RAVPower.
 We focused on them because of our earlier positive experience with both brands.
-Also, we've seen some of these fast charging products get enthusiastic mentions on shopping sites like The Inventory, and their Amazon user reviews are generally overwhelmingly positive, regardless of whether people are talking about android, Apple, Kindle, really any kind of device.
+Also, we've seen some of these fast-charging products get enthusiastic mentions on shopping sites like The Inventory, and their Amazon user reviews are generally overwhelmingly positive, regardless of whether people are talking about android, Apple, Kindle, really any kind of device.

 How we tested USB-C PD chargers